seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 49. **Every price printed in `# BTC` was computed from the structural `btc` object and its derivation is in the log** (§2, §12).
 A level in that section with no line in the appendix is a level nobody can check, on the section the rest of the answer hangs from.
+50. **The side of every published list setup was produced by executing `marketRegime` on that coin's own structural row** (§2), and no side rests on the ratio in a coin whose own regime admits only the other one, or neither.
+51. **Every live row carries the zone the previous run published**, and every change to a row names the price event behind it (§4).
+A status that moved with no event behind it is a re-cut, and the row is restored.
+52. **Every published trade carries `Первая цель` and `Цель` as two distinct levels** (§4), or states that the nearer structural extreme sits behind price.

 **Every item on this list names a failure that happened, and the list grows only that way.** Items 12–18 were added after rules already written here were broken by runs that